-As our gardens are waking up for spring, most people start opening up their houses and doing some springtime maintenance chores.
+As our gardens are waking up for spring, most people start opening up their houses and doing some spring maintenance chores.
 You shouldn’t forget your HVAC systems as part of your to-do list.
 Taking care of your plumbing, heating and air conditioning keeps these important systems running efficiently.

 While there are some tasks that should be saved for a professional service company, there are several tasks that you can easily perform on your own to prolong the life of your systems.
-Take a look at our Maintenance Checklist below for an overview of the types of things you can do to help take care of your equipment, as well as those items that should be completed by a qualified technician.
+Take a look at our Spring Maintenance Checklist below for an overview of the types of things you can do to help take care of your equipment, as well as those items that should be completed by a qualified technician.

 Take a look at all you plumbing fixtures, faucets, and connections for any leaks.
 Check your toilets for any leaks in the bowl and tank.
 A leak can cause major building damage behind the scenes, and fixing small leaks early can save on a big repair in the future.